OpenFreeEnergy/openfreeenergy.github.io/_posts/2024-02-28-kartograf.md

 different approaches out there, which we would like to cover in later posts.
 Atom mappings and their use for RBFEs

-Recently we published an article in [JCTC about Kartograf ](https://pubs.acs.org/doi/10.1021/acs.jctc.3c01206). md), a new atom mapping algorithm, based on an old idea.
+Recently we published an article in [JCTC about Kartograf ](https://pubs.acs.org/doi/10.1021/acs.jctc.3c01206), a new atom mapping algorithm, based on an old idea.
 This is a very nice chemoinformatics problem, but you might want to ask, what does it have to do with RBFEs?